Shock and random vibrations

-The path to choose depends on the device size and amount of deformation.
-Car and airplane crash will use explicit dynamics, mems devices, will use implicit.
+The path to choose depends on the size of the device and the amount of deformation.
+Car and airplane crashes will use explicit dynamics while mems devices will use implicit.
 There is a wide gray area in between.

-These simulation will predict the precise time history of shock and impact so it give the best information for these situations.
+These simulations will predict the precise time history of shock and impact so they give the best information for these situations.

 PCB assembly shock and vib

 PCB assemblies are often the most sensitive components in electronics devices.
-DFR Sherlock is a great tool for simulating the reliability of a large PCB assembly because it greatly accelerate the setup process.
+DFR Sherlock is a great tool for simulating the reliability of a large PCB assembly because it greatly accelerates the setup process.